Irrelon/cache-express/readme.md

 	}
 );

-//Or you can create a middleWare configuration beforehand: let postsCache = expressCache({
+// Or you can create a middleWare configuration beforehand: let postsCache = expressCache({
 	dependsOn: () => [postCount],
 	timeOutMins: 1,